 Our Department

-Across both campuses, the Department of Emergency Medicine serves over 140,000 patients each year. department, Our goal is to provide the highest quality care to our patients, offer an exceptional educational experience to our students and residents, and engage in rigorous research to advance the practice of emergency medicine.
+Across both campuses, the Department of Emergency Medicine serves over 140,000 patients each year.
+Our goal is to provide the highest quality care to our patients, offer an exceptional educational experience to our students and residents, and engage in rigorous research to advance the practice of emergency medicine.
 In addition to the physician assistant residency, we offer residencies for physicians and nurse practitioners, as well as fellowships in Pediatric Emergency Medicine, Geriatric Emergency Medicine, Global Health Research, and Healthcare Leadership & Management.

 To learn more about the Weill Cornell Emergency Department, visit https://emed.weill.cornell.edu/